SameeraJuman/JP-photography-website/README.md

 # JP-photography-website
 Welcome to JP Photography, a portfolio website showcasing a range of photography projects.
-How to View the Website: To access the website, simply click on the index.html file.
-This is the entry point of the website and will load the homepage.
+How to View the Website:
+- Double-click on "index.html" to open the website in your default web browser.
+- Navigate through the website using the links in the navigation menu to explore different pages such as "Home," "About," "Portfolio," and "Services."